 What Should I Do if I Didn’t Respond to My Ticket or Missed a Court Date?

 If you failed to respond to a New York traffic ticket or missed a court date make sure to hire an experienced traffic court attorney.
-The lawyers of the Rosenblum Law Firm know how to effectively defend your rights and liberties.
+The lawyers of the Rosenblum Law know how to effectively defend your rights and liberties.
 Email or call 888-883-5529 for a free consultation about your case.